When Work Becomes a Problem

 It's clearly much more complex than this, but the first step is recognizing if you find your self-esteem mostly in what you do for work.
 Expanding the idea of how you value yourself can be powerful and life-affirming.
 I'll leave you with a few questions to check-in about whether or not work is a bigger force in your life than you realize:

 1) You've slowly increased your work hours before and/or after your typical work day.

 2) Even though you say you want to "cut back" on work, you find yourself spending the same amount of time or even more time working.

 3) You're trying to find ways to make more time for work by skipping or skimping on your usual exercise routine, grocery shopping trips or art projects.
 You notice you've begun to sleep less hours, eat more snacks instead of meals and are spending less time with friends/family/or partners because you're totally tapped out and have no energy left over.

 5) People in your life have noticed that you're working too much and suggest that you work less, but you're resisting their suggestion.

-If you find yourself in this picture, you're a part of a huge group of professionals in San Francisco.
+If you find yourself in this picture, you're a part of a huge group of professionals in San Francisco and beyond!
 And there are alternative ways to approach your work and life- especially when you've noticed it's become a problem